pymupdf/PyMuPDF/docs/functions.rst

       * Changed in v1.19.0: added key "seqno".
       * Changed in v1.19.1: stroke and fill colors now always are either RGB or GRAY
       * Changed in v1.19.3: span and character bboxes are now also correct if ``dir != (1, 0)``.
+      * Changed in v1.21.2: add new dictionary key "layer".

       Return low-level text information of the page.
 The method is available for **all** document types.
 The result is a list of Python dictionaries with the following content::